oscar-system/GAP_pkg/GAP_pkg_autpgrp/README.md

 # GAP_pkg_autpgrp

-This is generated wrapper package for the GAP package AutPGrp 1.11.
+This is a generated Julia wrapper package for the GAP package AutPGrp 1.11.

 ## Issues